sergey-shandar/public/notes/fs/meta.md

 # Meta Programming In JavaScript using FunctionalScript

-In FunctionalScript, all code which is run during module loaing considered build time and can be used as meta programming.
-It can be much more powerfull then using statis type analysing, such as TypeScript.
+In FunctionalScript, all code which is run during module loading considered build time and can be used as meta programming.
+It can be much more powerful then using static type analysis, such as TypeScript.